geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Acknowledgment of complexity in defining life.
 - Personal Experience with Viral Meningitis
   - Personal encounter with a strand of RNA causing viral meningitis.
-  - Severe symptoms and effects of the virus on the author.
+  - Severe symptoms and effects of the virus on John.
   - Comparison of bacterial and viral meningitis.
   - Virginia Woolf's description of the inadequacy of language for pain.
 - The Inexpressible Nature of Pain